fluttercandies/flutter_photo_manager/README.md

 ### Request for permission

-Most of APIs can only being used with permissions granted.
+Most of APIs can only use with granted permission.

 ```dart
 final PermissionState _ps = await PhotoManager.requestPermissionExtend();